EzaaMcg4iver/EzaaMcg4iver/README.md

 - 👋 Hi, I’m @EzaaMcg4iver
-- 🌱 I’m currently learning Javascript & Pyhton.
+- 🌱 I’m currently learning Javascript & Python.

 <!---
 EzaaMcg4iver/EzaaMcg4iver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.